ohata-toast/RDS/en/db-instance.md

 GRANT CREATE,DROP,LOCK TABLES,REFERENCES,EVENT,ALTER,INDEX,INSERT,SELECT,UPDATE,DELETE,CREATE VIEW,SHOW VIEW,CREATE ROUTINE,ALTER ROUTINE,EXECUTE,CREATE USER,PROCESS,RELOAD,REPLICATION SLAVE,REPLICATION CLIENT,SHOW DATABASES, CREATE TEMPORARY TABLES,TRIGGER ON *.* TO '{user_id}'@'{host}' WITH GRANT OPTION;
 ```

+Cautions when you enable direct control and then disable it again
+* Already granted permissions are not revoked.
+If you use the command to add DB schema or users at this time, the data in the web console may not match.
+* All users that exist in the database, regardless of the permissions granted to them, are represented by CUSTOM permissions.

 ## High Availability DB instances

 High availability DB instances increase availability, data durability, and provide fault tolerant databases.
 High availability DB instances consist of master and candidate master and are created in different availability zones.
 Candidate master is a DB instance for failover and is not normally available.
 For high availability DB instances, backups are performed on the sample master.